Portrait of Sayuri Arima, Masami Yoshizawa and Yves Monnier at the Magasin, National Contemporary Art Center of Grenoble, 2017.

 The Cows of Mr. Yoshizawa

 When I heard about Masami Yoshisawa’s story, I was moved by his gesture and tried to get in touch with him.
-I wrote to Mr. Yoshizawa and asked him if he would be willing to paint a portrait of each of his cows for me, based on a note I had sent him.
-My wish was to respond to his commitment by committing myself to a work of memory.
+I wrote to Mr. Yoshizawa and asked him if he would be willing to portrait each of his cows for me, based on a note I had sent him.
+My wish was to respond to his commitment by my own commitment to a work of memory.
 With the help of his friend, Sayuri Arima, a Japanese photographer, Mr. Yoshizawa accepted.
-We agreed that they would send me 1-2 portraits per week for the next 9-10 years so that I could produce portraits of all the cows, which amounted to over 350.
+We agreed that they would send me 1-2 portraits per week for the next 9-10 years so that I could produce (what I didn’t knew at this time…) the 350 portraits of Mr Yoshizwa cows.

 Video / 10’02 min / in collaboration with the director Clément Fessy / 2018